prajeeshag/flexpart/README_PARALLEL.md

   A) Running without dedicated reader process
   ----------------------------------------
   Running REF1 with 100M particles on 16 processes (NILU machine 'dmz-proc04'),
-  a speedup close to 8 is observed (~50% efficiency).
+  a speedup close to 8 is observed (ca 50% efficiency).

   Running REF1 with 10M particles on 8 processes (NILU machine 'dmz-proc04'),
-  a speedup close to 3 is observed (~40% efficiency).
-Running with 16 processes gives only marginal improvements (speedup ~3.5) because of the 'getfields' bottleneck.
+  a speedup close to 3 is observed (ca 40% efficiency).
+Running with 16 processes gives only marginal improvements (speedup ca 3.5) because of the 'getfields' bottleneck.

-  Running REF1 with 1M particles: Here 'getfields' consumes ~70% of the CPU time.
-Running with 4 processes gives a speedup of ~1.5.
+  Running REF1 with 1M particles: Here 'getfields' consumes ca 70% of the CPU time.
+Running with 4 processes gives a speedup of ca 1.5.
 Running with more processes does not help much here.

   B) Running with dedicated reader process
   ----------------------------------------

   Running REF1 with 40M particles on 16 processes (NILU machine 'dmz-proc04'),
-  a speedup above 10 is observed (~63% efficiency).
+  a speedup above 10 is observed (ca 63% efficiency).

   :TODO: more to come...